toitware/toit-watchdog/README.md

 # Watchdog

-A package to provide improved watchdog functionality.
+A package to provide watchdog functionality for containers.